Desperado (chess)

-In chess, a desperado is a piece that is (in the first meaning) either en prise or trapped, but captures an enemy piece before it is itself captured in order to compensate the loss a little, or (in the second meaning) is used as a sacrifice that will result in stalemate if it is captured.
+In chess, a desperado has two different meanings.
+It can either be a piece that is en prise or trapped, but captures an enemy piece before it is itself captured in order to compensate the loss a little, or a piece that is used as a sacrifice that will result in stalemate if it is captured.
 The former case can arise in a situation where both sides have pieces, in which case these pieces are used to win material prior to being captured.
 A desperado in the latter case is usually a rook or a queen; such a piece is sometimes also called "mad" or "crazy" (e.g. crazy rook).

 Examples of the first definition

 Petrosian vs. Fischer

 A simple example illustrating the first definition comes from a 1958 game between future world champions Tigran Petrosian and Bobby Fischer (diagram).
 White had just captured the e5-pawn with his knight on f3.
 The white knight can be taken, but White's move also opened a discovered attack on the black knight on h5.
 If Black takes the knight, then 13.Qxh5 leaves him a pawn down.
 To avoid this, Black sacrificed the h5-knight, capturing a pawn with tempo on the rook: